winterknife/SILVERPICK/README.md

 The section contains a non-exhaustive list of planned enhancements that will be integrated into a future project.

 - [ ] Switch to `Clang/LLVM` toolchain.
+- [ ] Switch to a different build system.
 - [ ] Compile-time string obfuscation that works with stack strings and is resistant to [FLOSS](https://github.com/mandiant/flare-floss).
 - [ ] Compile-time string hashing using seeded non-cryptographic custom hash function.
 - [ ] Alternate method to retrieve `GS` segment base address.